Selina Witschonke

-Selina Witschonke (born December 17, 1998) is a Swiss curler originally from St. Moritz.
-She currently plays lead on Team Silvana Tirinzoni.
+Selina Witschonke (born December 17, 1998 in Samedan) is a Swiss curler originally from St. Moritz.
+She currently plays third on Team Alina Pätz.
+She won the silver medal at 2026 Winter Olympics as the lead of the team skipped by Silvana Tirinzoni.

 Career

+Witschonke at the 2016 Winter Youth Olympics in Lillehammer.

 In 2016, Witschonke was named to the Swiss team for the 2016 Winter Youth Olympics in Lillehammer.
 Through the round robin, she led her team of third Henwy Lochmann, second Laura Engler and lead Philipp Hösli to a 6–1 record, finishing second in their pool.
 They then beat Sweden's Johan Nygren 7–3 in the quarterfinals before dropping the semifinal 7–5 to Canada's Mary Fay.
 They won the bronze medal with an 11–3 defeat over Russia's Nadezhda Karelina.
 In the mixed doubles discipline, Witschonke competed with Estonia's Jarl Guštšin.
 After winning their first two games, the team lost in the quarterfinals to China's Han Yu and Great Britain's Ross Whyte.

 Witschonke represented Switzerland at five consecutive World Junior Curling Championships from 2016 to 2020.
 In her first appearance, as alternate for the Elena Stern rink, the team missed the playoffs with a 4–5 record.
 Witschonke played in no games.
 The next season, she skipped her team to victory at the Swiss junior championship to qualify for the 2017 World Junior Curling Championships.
 There, her team lost 7–5 in a tiebreaker to South Korea's Kim Min-ji, finishing fifth.
 In 2018, they also narrowly missed the playoffs, again going 4–5 through the round robin and finishing seventh.

 The 2019 World Junior Curling Championships was a breakthrough event for the Swiss team.
 They added Raphaela Keiser to their team at third who took over skipping duties, shifting Witschonke to fourth.
 Through the round robin, the team finished third overall with a 6–3 record, qualifying for the playoffs for the first time.
 After losing 8–2 in the semifinal against Canada's Selena Sturmay, the team rebounded in the bronze medal game by stealing two in the tenth end to upend China's Jiang Jiayi 6–4 and secure Switzerland's first women's world junior medal since 2015.
 In her last year of eligibility, Witschonke led the Swiss team to another 4–5 record, placing fifth.